a11yproject/a11yproject.com/src/posts/2020-09-19-how-to-write-accessible-forms.md

 - Allow the person re-submit the form.

-In the code below, there is an empty [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) which report errors to assistive devices.
+In the code below, there is an empty [live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) which report errors to assistive technologies.
 Additionally, each field is followed by a _hint_ which is hidden by default but shown if that field does not validate.

 ```html
 <form>